 Highly delicate and astounding landscapes out of the cold blue and yellow sun.
-We have been wanting to catch hold of this magnificent photographer for quiet sometime for an interview and here we have Kilian Schonberger.
-Incredible Photographer from Germany who has a very fluent passage from moving from an amateur photographer to professional level.
-In this beautiful space, he shares his ideas of photography, his inspirations, post processing techniques and some should follow tips for aspirants.
+We have been wanting to catch hold of this magnificent photographer for quite some time for an interview and here we have Kilian Schonberger.
+Incredible Photographer from Germany who has a very fluent passage from moving from an amateur photographer to a professional level.
+In this beautiful space, he shares his ideas of photography, his inspirations, post-processing techniques, and some should-follow tips for aspirants.

 Speaking about his pictures, what amazes me is the vivid wideness and gentle calmness of the magnificent nature.
 His point of view in most of these photographs is very commanding and takes his photography to another level.

 Could you please Introduce yourself?

 Hi everyone, I’m Kilian a 29 years old landscape photographer from Cologne / Germany.
 It’s photokina time over here.

 What kindled your interest in landscape photography, what Inspired you?

 I was always interested in landscapes, nature and history.
 And I liked the old legends and fairy tales.
 I started taking photos more ambitious during my time at university.
 I studied Geography therefore there was always a nice subject around due to several field courses that led me to Egypt, Iceland, Norway and so on.

 Tell us about the moment that made you decide to pursue photography as your profession?

 I don’t think that was one particular moment – it was rather a “fluent passage” from amateur to professional level.
 I always knew that photography could be a serious professional field.
 But there were some other options, too.
 But what’s better than doing what you love for a living?